 The title tag is already much better.
-By adding power words, and removing the redundancy between "routine" and "follow" every day, the new title tag is barely any longer than the previous one.
-The most significant difference is that this title now appeals to the reader's sense of motivation through the use of power words.
+Adding power words and removing the redundancy between "routine" and "follow" daily, the new title tag is barely longer than the previous one.
+The most significant difference is that this title now appeals to the reader's sense of motivation through power words.
 It promotes the content's effectiveness and excitement with the use of "amazing" and makes a promise to the reader with the word "thrive."

-The placement of power words is also essential, similar to keywords.
+Placement is also essential, similar to keywords.
 Typically, you want to front-load your power words.
 This means concentrating the most important parts of your title in the first few words.
-This is so that readers can see your power words as early as possible and be affected by them before potentially losing interest.
-Here, "amazing" is positioned at the beginning of the title, which makes it a very potent power word.
-If front-loading is appropriately done, power words placed at the end of a title can also be beneficial, since they are the last words the reader will see.
-That's why adding "thrive" at the end of the title also boosts its effectiveness as a power word.
+This is so that readers can see your words as early as possible and be affected by them before potentially losing interest.
+Here, "amazing" is positioned at the beginning of the title, which makes it a very potent term.
+If front-loading is appropriately done, power words placed at the end of a title can also be beneficial since they are the last words the reader will see.
+Adding "thrive" at the end of the title also boosts its effectiveness as a power word.
 In this case, the two power words used are well maximized and contribute to the title's attractiveness as much as possible.

-It would be best if you were careful not to overdo it with power words, however.
-Just as having none of them makes a sentence bland, having too many of them will kill whatever "power" those words have.
-You have to find the right balance when it comes to power words or, you will end up causing more harm than good.
+It would be best if you were careful not to overdo it, however.
+Just as having none makes a sentence bland, having too many of them will kill whatever "power" those words have.
+For getting power words to work, you have to find the right balance, or you will end up causing more harm than good.
 Returning to the previous example, let's imagine the life coach used this as his new title tag:

 "6 Amazing, Life-Changing Morning Routines to Help you Thrive and Win"

-There are too many power words to put it simply.
-Power words are used because they have an impact on those that read them but adding too many power words makes them compete with each other and undermine each other's effectiveness.
-Luckily enough, all the power words used here are Encouragement power words, so the effect is minor.
-Imagine what would happen if you had multiple power words from different sets competing with each other in a single title.
+There are too many words, to put it simply.
+They are used because they impact those that read them but adding too many words makes them compete with each other and undermine each other's effectiveness.
+Luckily, all the power words used here are Encouragement power words, so the effect is minor.
+Imagine what would happen if you had multiple words from different sets competing with each other in a single title.
 That can be emotionally confusing to the reader and should be avoided at all costs.

-Given the breadth of power words that exist in the English language, a comprehensive survey of all the words would take a book rather than a blog.
-Instead, take a look at the examples above to focus your power word strategy.
-If you are interested in discovering more examples of power words in different sets, Jon Morrow has an in-depth list of examples of power words for each set.
-Remember to use them wisely.
+Given the breadth of power words in the English language, a comprehensive survey of all the words would take a book rather than a blog.
+Instead, look at the examples above to focus your power word strategy.
+Key benefits are: